The Relativistic Spherical Top as a Massive Twistor: Introduction

 The main goal of this paper is to reduce the catalog of competing models to point out a hitherto unnoticed equivalence between two famous models of a massive spinning particle.
 One of them is the spherical top model of Hanson and Regge \cite{Hanson:1974qy}.
 It uses the Lorentz covariant generalization of the Euler angles.
 Before constraints are imposed, the rotation degrees of freedom are described by an element of the Lorentz group SO$(1,3)$ such that the spin angular momentum becomes an anti-symmetric tensor with six components.
 The other model is the massive twistor (a.k.a. two-twistor or bi-twistor) model.
 The dynamical variables consist of a pair of usual twistors, amounting to eight complex variables in total.

 We should clarify what we mean by the two models at the technical level.
 Hanson and Regge \cite{Hanson:1974qy} began with a Lagrangian formulation and moved on to a constrained Hamiltonian system.
 They showed that the mass can be an arbitrary function of the total spin angular momentum.
 We will call the function ``Regge trajectory".
 For a systematic analysis of constraints, it is more convenient to start directly from a Hamiltonian formulation, where the choice of Regge trajectory replaces the choice of Lagrangian in the original formulation.
 We begin with a recent proposal for constraints for spins by Steinhoff \cite{Steinhoff:2015ksa} and gradually deviate from it.
-On the twistor side, while the key ideas for a massive twistor model had been available since the beginning of the twistor theory \cite{Penrose:1972ia,Newman:1974fr,Tod:1976sk,Hughston:1979pg,Huggett:1986fs}, a particular version of the model suitable for our purposes was constructed rather recently.
-Our twistor model is nearly identical to the one of Fedoruk and Lukierski \cite{Fedoruk:2014vqa}, except that we incorporate the Regge trajectory.
+On the twistor side, while the key ideas for a massive twistor model had been available since the beginning of the twistor theory \cite{Penrose:1972ia,Newman:1974fr,Tod:1976sk,Hughston:1979pg,Huggett:1986fs}, a particular version of the model suitable for our purposes was constructed rather recently by Fedoruk and Lukierski~\cite{Fedoruk:2014vqa}.
+They considered a two-twistor generalization of Shirafuji's twistor model for massless spinning particles \cite{Shirafuji:1983zd} but specialized to the case of constant mass.
+We generalize their model slightly further by incorporating the Regge trajectory.

 Having specified the two models, we give an overview of how to prove the equivalence.
 Before embarking on a technical discussion, let us count the dimensions of the physical phase spaces.
 In the spherical top model, among the six rotation degrees of freedom, three (loosely corresponding to boosts) are removed by constraints.
 Thus, the physical phase space becomes 12 dimensional (three coordinate-momenta pairs for translation and three pairs for rotation).
 In the massive twistor model, two complex-valued functions of the twistor variables are set to zero, leaving behind six complex (12 real) variables.